 With its picture-postcard scenery of rolling hills peppered with castles and age-old villages, Tuscany has long been a popular holiday destination.
 Visitors flock to Tuscany to visit its historic towns jam packed with art (the region alone has more classified historical monuments than any other country) and its vine-clad hills.
 Then there's the hearty cuisine, a real delight for meat lovers.
 In this brief guide we highlight the region's unmissable attractions, from its medieval hilltop villages to its less trodden coastal areas.

 Tuscany does, indeed, conjure romantic images of the Italian countryside, and as you'll see it's also home to some of the country's most famous and noteworthy attractions.
-Book your Tuscan break with Thomson this summer, and you can explore these historic destinations all the while enjoying the value and comfort from a choice of Thomson resorts.
+Book your Tuscan break with TUI this summer, and you can explore these historic destinations all the while enjoying the value and comfort from a choice of TUI resorts.